 Students with extenuating circumstances who have been unable to complete the majority of the work in a class should consider a petition to drop a class after the deadline rather than an extension of the deadline to submit incomplete work.

-An appeal for the extension of the deadline to submit incomplete work or to complete a deferred examination beyond one term must be submitted prior to the deadline for the submission of incomplete work.
-Normally, the deadline for the submission of incomplete work is the end of one term after the course was taken.
+A petition for the extension of the deadline to submit incomplete work must be submitted prior to the deadline for the submission of incomplete work.

 If approved, the student must obtain a Letter of Permission prior to enrolling in courses at another university (see Academic Regulation 14.1).
 Note that no other part of Academic Regulation 14.1 may be petitioned.